Entrust Timestamping Authority

 Extended trust for digital signatures

-- Guarantee the existence of a document or transaction from the exact date and time of the timestamp
+- Guarantee the existence of a document or code from the exact date and time of the timestamp

-- Extend the validity of the digital signature(s) on the document or transaction to the remaining validity period of the long-lifespan timestamping certificate used
+- Extend the validity of the digital signature(s) on the document or code to the remaining validity period of the long-lifespan timestamping certificate used

-The Entrust Timestamping Authority is aligned with the latest CEN standards and the ETSI standards for qualified timestamps in the eIDAS Regulation.
+The Entrust Timestamping Authority is based on IETF RFC 3161 and aligned with the latest standards for eIDAS-qualified timestamps.

 The registration mechanism incorporates a data protection system and an emergency system that ensures logs cannot be lost.